-In this article you will learn about the main types of compressors for refrigeration:
+In this article you will know about the main types of compressors for refrigeration:

 Refrigeration compressors provide a refrigerant circulation in the system and, unlike gas compressors, are not used independently out of the refrigeration system.
 Differences in the working conditions of compressors in the structure of refrigerating machines from the operating conditions of general purpose compressors ones: